-We would like to refer you back to that article to see the specifics for sowing and growing radish microgreens.
+We want to refer you to that article for the specifics of sowing and growing radish microgreens.
 Click this link to read that article.

 We will add content that the previous article didn’t include.
 And show photos of radish microgreens as they progress through the growing stages.

-The photos below show both Triton Purple Stemmed Radish and the SaiSai Purple Radish side by side (when viewing on a computer) or vertically (on mobile) with the Triton radish first.
+The photos below show Triton Purple Stemmed Radish and the SaiSai Purple Radish side by side (when viewing on a computer) or vertically (on mobile) with the Triton Radish first.

 Also, Check Out The True Purple-Red Leaf Radish

 Radish terminology is misleading.
-Many radishes are referred to as "purple or red," and many, myself included, are often confused about what part of the plant is exactly is purple or red.
+Many radishes are referred to as “purple or red,” and many, myself included, are often confused about what part of the plant is purple or red.

 Both of these radishes are referred to as purple.
 But only the stem is purple.
 The leaves are green to dark green.

-To us, the real red radish is the Purple Rambo Radish.
+To us, the actual red radish is the Purple Rambo Radish.
 There are many other varieties, such as Purple Sango and Red Vulcano.

 How to Grow Radish Microgreens – The Seeds

 The size of radish seeds varies quite a bit.
-All can be considered large in the realm of microgreen seeds, but some, such as the Rambo Radish, is very large.
+All can be considered large in the realm of microgreen seeds, but some, such as the Rambo Radish, are very large.

 Both the Triton and SaiSai have average-sized seeds for radishes.

-For both of these radish varieties, we use 5.4 -grams on a Home Microgreens planting tray.
-That's about 0.15-grams of seed per square inch.
+We use 5.4 grams on a Home Microgreens planting tray for both of these radish varieties.
+That’s about 0.15 grams of seed per square inch.

 Sowing Radish Seeds

 We use a Home Microgreens planting tray filled with our premium potting mix.
-The potting mix is coconut coir based potting mixture.
+The potting mix is a coconut coir-based potting mixture.